Harry-Zhu-45/v-14-mine/README.md

 ## Game Variants

-The solver supports three neighbor calculation variants:
+The solver supports four neighbor calculation variants:

 1. **Standard**: 8 neighbors (adjacent and diagonal cells)
 2. **Knight**: Standard 8 + 8 knight moves (L-shaped)
 3. **Manhattan**: Standard 8 + 4 orthogonal cells at distance 2
+4. **OddEven**: The absolute value of the difference between the number of mines on odd and even colored cells (checkerboard coloring) among the 8 neighbors

 ## Installation